In August 1907, Oswald Chambers was in Japan.

 “Nakada is a mighty preacher here.
 To see the altar service is wonderful.”

 He traveled halfway around the world to observe missionaries in action.
-He particularly wanted to observe how the Bible Training Institute trained their native-born believers.
+He particularly wanted to see how the Bible Training Institute trained its native-born believers.

 To his surprise, Japanese natives embraced Christianity very quickly and with great enthusiasm.
 He marveled at their faith and how God answered their prayers.